xibuka/AhaNewCase/README.md

 - [ ] when NCQ comes up, send mail to all users who has subscibed this SBR
 - [ ] send NCQ case only opened in APAC business hours.
 - [ ] analyze FTS table, address the policy of how to sending FTS case.

-2. slim the image.
-3. find why the reload timeout will happen after 12-15 hours running.